-Fast-growing former industrial area with top restaurants
+Fast-growing former industrial area with top restaurants.

 West Loop is a bustling urban area in Chicago’s Near West Side known for its converted industrial buildings, hip restaurant scene, and glittering corporate headquarters.
-Once a gritty area of warehouses and meatpacking plants, recent years have seen West Loop and its Fulton Market District neighborhood transform into one of the city’s trendiest sections.
+Once a gritty area of warehouses and meatpacking plants, recent years have seen West Loop and its Fulton Market District neighborhood transforms into one of the city’s trendiest sections.
 Restaurants here are among the city’s best, as are the hi-tech businesses, such as Google, Twitter, and Uber, that have offices here.

 Housing options in the West Loop are a mix of refurbished industrial spaces and stylish, contemporary condo buildings.
 West Loop’s lofts make for spacious and chic living quarters, with soaring ceilings, exposed brickwork, and huge factory-style windows.